Integrations — JupyterLab

 Using Iceberg from Jupyter

-Iceberg support in Jupyter is not a separate tdp-jupyter integration.
-In practice it happens through Spark:
+Iceberg support in Jupyter is not a separate integration of the tdp-jupyter chart.
+In practice, it happens via Spark:

 - the notebook connects to Spark;